toddbranch/ECE382/notes/L1/index.md

         - Lab Cleanliness
     - Lab Notebooks
         - Grading
-        - From ECE281, you know the standard - grading will be less forgiving in this course
+        - Grading will be less forgiving than ECE 281 in this course
-        - "Securely Affixed" - tape all around, glue
         - "Hit by a Bus" standard
     - Late Policy
     - Course Text (optional!)